Add Google Analytics to a Shiny app

 tags$head(), which will place the script in the head section of your app’s DOM.

-"google-analytics.js", the file path from the App directory to the google-analytics.js file.
+"google-analytics.html", the file path from the App directory to the google-analytics.html file.

-The final ui.R file will look like this.
+The final ui of my app will look like the following.

-Since the Sunshine app is hosted on shinyapps.io, I will need to redeploy the app to shinyapps.io for the new ui.R file to take effect.
+Since the app is hosted on shinyapps.io, I will need to redeploy the app to shinyapps.io for the new app.R file to take effect.

 The Google Analytics script tracks how visitors move from one web page to the next.
 With it, you can learn a little about: